pritom169/KTR-UniBam/Chapter-3/README.md

 - Q. What happens if λ and λ(prime) increase?
 - A. When λ and λ(prime) increase, from `HOST-A` and the throughput increases from R/2, the second-hop(blue) router's packets are dropped.
 Hence, blue throughput gets close to 0.
-So, it cannot get any close than 0 throughput.
+So, it cannot get any worse than 0 throughput.
 - When packets dropped, any upstream transmission capacity used for buffering used for the packet, will be lost.